 The Casa Berardi gold deposits are located along a five kilometre east-west mineralized corridor.
 They include the East and West mines, and the Principal Zones.
 The Casa Berardi gold deposits can be classified as an Archean sedimentary-hosted lode gold deposit.
 The gold mineralization is superimposed on a continuous graphitic mudrock unit corresponding to the Casa Berardi Fault plane.
 Gold occurs mainly south of the Casa Berardi Fault, and occasionally on both sides of the fault.

 The West Mine shaft deepening project, which included construction of loading pockets and other related infrastructure, was completed in the fourth quarter of 2014, and is improving mine operations by providing additional access to the 118 and 123 zones for transporting ore and waste from underground.
-Excavation of the 985 drift (previously referred to as 1010) from the deepened shaft is underway.
+Excavation of the 985 drift (previously referred to as 1010) from the deepened shaft is complete.
 This drift is expected to improve ventilation and material handling and also provide a platform for deeper exploration drilling.

 Casa Berardi is an underground trackless mine accessed by declines and a shaft.
 The mining methods are longhole transversal stoping in 10 metres or more mineralization width, and longitudinal retreat stoping in narrower ore bodies.
 The mineralized zones put in reserves are of varying thickness, ranging from a few tens of meters to 3 meters, which is the minimum mining width.
 Most of the hanging walls are sub-vertical (55° to 85°), with typically the graphitic Casa Berardi fault at the footwall.
 In addition, ore in being produced from the East Mine Crown Pillar (EMCP) pit located near the East mine

 The mine has produced approximately 2.0 million recovered gold ounces since commencing production in 1988, including about 1.0 million recovered ounces since production recommenced in November 2006.

 |(years ended December 31)|